 You can share your VPC subnets to leverage the implicit routing within a VPC for applications that require a high degree of interconnectivity and are within the same trust boundaries.
 This reduces the number of VPCs that you create and manage, while using separate accounts for billing and access control.
 You can simplify network topologies by interconnecting shared Amazon VPC subnets using connectivity features, such as Amazon PrivateLink, transit gateways, and VPC peering.
-For more information about the benefits of VPC subnet sharing, see VPC sharing: A new approach to multiple accounts and VPC management.
+For more information about the benefits of VPC subnet sharing, see VPC management.